The Scratch Dog Food Review: Tested & Evaluated 2023

 As an example, their “hypoallergenic lamb recipe” has lamb meal make up 26.1% of the food, pea protein makes up 6.7% of the food, and “amino acid boost” makes up 5.6% of the total weight.
 This is different to most commercial food companies that limit themselves to the general protein percentage without mentioning the sources.
 If you want to check the specifics of every recipe, just hop on their site and click on “recipe” to see a full breakdown of every category .

 On the other hand, Scratch is also a good option if you have a dog that’s allergic or sensitive to common animal proteins like poultry.
-While some of their recipes do contain poultry, there are 2 good options that are single protein.
+This is the case with one of my dogs, so I was happy to feed my pup some of Scratch's alternatives.
+While some of their recipes do contain poultry, there are two good options that are single protein.
 Plus, all proteins are sustainably sourced from Australian producers, which is always good to see.

 Overall, we appreciate the transparency in listing the ingredients, and we also like seeing animal protein sources within the main ingredients of the food.
-Because of this, we’re giving Scratch 5 out of 5 in this category.
+Because of this, our team of independent experts are giving Scratch 5 out of 5 in this category.

 This is where Scratch shines.
 They pride themselves on only adding essentials and extra goodies that will actually benefit your dog instead of bulking up the food.

-While the specific additives vary according to the recipe, it’s easy to see some nice add ons in many of them.
+While the specific additives vary according to the recipe, it’s encouraging to see some nice add-ons in many of them.
 For example, the overall fat content is at a minimum 15% for all recipes.
 We especially like seeing its sources: all recipes have beef fat and four types of oil (sunflower, salmon, flaxseed and coconut).